lamystere/endless-orgasm-machine/README.md

 - do canvas drawing to offscreen element for efficiency
 - audio buzzer for cooldown!
 - add a config save button so setting changes aren't immediately permanent
+- LED options..
+(Blink until connected, rgb stuff?)
+- bluetooth battery level
 - finish integrated screen support / ip display
 - Is pressure multiplier working as intended?
 - add build walkthrough to docs and more examples, pinouts and schematics
 - ui and websockets using same endpoint if possible
 - logging from the app
+- bluetooth OTA
 - add X axis on chart (seconds)
 - chart glitch on left side at startup
 - make motor pin selection more intuitive
 - Put some effort into UI styling
 - disable internal motor control option?
-- LED and encoder options?
-(Blink until connected)
 - Implement patterns?
 That's a biggie
 - Running average math seems off